MetaMask/metamask-improvement-proposals/PROCESS-GUIDE.md

 In practice, MIPs will come in two flavors:

-* **Maintainer MIPs** are submitted by API Maintainers after extensive (sometimes, multi-month) design, discussion, and experimentation.
+* **Maintainer MIPs** are submitted by API Maintainers after extensive (sometimes multi-month) design, discussion, and experimentation.
 The purpose of these MIPs is to preview the design for the community and to provide an opportunity for feedback.
 We read every comment on the MIPs we publish, respond to questions, and sometimes incorporate the feedback into the proposal.

 * **Community MIPs** can be submitted by anyone.
 The guidelines provided here are meant to streamline the process by providing you with common considerations you'll want to ask yourself before submitting a PR for your proposal.
 However, initial Community MIP submissions are not expected to have all considerations addressed up front.
 The MIP process allows for periods of feedback and refinement before a proposal is accepted for official review.